argilla-io/argilla/docs/_source/getting_started/installation/configurations/user_management.md

 :::{tab-item} Python client

-You can list all the existing users in Argilla calling the `list` classmethod of the `User` class.
+You can list all the existing users in Argilla by calling the `list` classmethod of the `User` class.

 ```python
 import argilla as rg